CPotts82/Amazon_Vine_Analysis/README.md

 - Percentage of 5-Star Non-Vine Reviews out of Total Non-Vine Reviews - 45.7%

 ## Summary
 The results of this analysis show that Amazon Vine Members do not show bias in favorable reviews.
 Out of all of the 5-Star reviews studied (51,998), only 3.9% of those reviews were from Vine Members.
 This particular dataset did not have many Vine Member reviews to begin with so the percentage of 5-Star Vine Member Reviews to Total Vine Member reviews was calculated.
+Out of all the Vine reviews for this dataset, only 40.5% were 5-Star Reviews.
+Just with this insight, companies may want to question if the Vine Program is truly worth the costs.
+Of all the 5-Star reviews analyzed, 96.1% were from Non-Vine reviews.
+Comparing 5-Star Non-Vine reviews to Total Non-Vine reviews from this dataset, 45.7% were 5-Star reviews.